NguyenDoan85/Company-Roster/README.md

 WHEN I choose to add an employee
 THEN I am prompted to enter the employee’s first name, last name, role, and manager and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

 ## Installation

 💾 Clone the repo and use command `npm install` to install all require packages.
+Edit the .evn.EXAMPLE file to your configurator, then rename it to `.evn`.

 ## Usage

 💻 Run the following command at the root of your project and answer the prompted questions:
 `npm start`

 ## License

 ✏️ This project is license under MIT

 ## Contributing

 Please refer to "Fork" or be assigned by Owner.

 ## Questions

 If you have any questions about this project, please contact me directly at ericdoan2008@gmail.com.
 You can view more of my projects at https://github.com/NguyenDoan85.